nuxt/docs/en/examples/auth-routes.md

 ## Using the store

-We need a global state to let our application if the user is connected **across the pages**.
+We need a global state to let our application know if the user is connected **across the pages**.

 To let Nuxt.js use Vuex, we create a `store/index.js` file: